mattcaron/misc_notes/retrocomputing/mister_instructions.md

 This setup is a little bit different, in that running it gives you a user interface and then you add games to that, pointing it at directories.
 As such, you can either put them on the SD card (curent setup creates a `/media/fat/ScummVM/GAMES`) directory or, if using an external drive, for example, put them wherever you like.
 To this end, I made `/media/usb0/scummvm` and put all my games there, then added them via the menu.

 # TODO - 20210726

-## General

-1. Copy over the 2020 TOSEC archive and update the TOSEC section accordingly.
-    1. Make sure to unzip the files on move this time, so I don't need to drop to a prompt and do it later.
-1. Fix the resolution issues on systems listed above.

 ## Controllers